mohitpai/journey-optimizer.en/help/using/campaigns/get-started-with-campaigns.md

 # Get started with campaigns {#get-started-campaigns}

 >[!CONTEXTUALHELP]
+>id="ajo_homepage_card3"
+>title="Create campaigns"
+>abstract="Use **Adobe Journey Optimizer** to deliver one-time content to a specific audience using various channels.
+When using journeys, actions are executed in sequence.
+With campaigns, actions are performed simultaneously, either immediately, or based on a specified schedule."

+>[!CONTEXTUALHELP]
 >id="campaigns_list"
 >title="Campaigns"
 >abstract="Create campaigns to deliver one-time content to a specific audience across various channels.
 Before creating your campaign, make sure you have a channel surface (i.e. message preset) and an Adobe Experience Platform audience ready for use."